nextbreakpoint/flink-k8s-toolbox/README.md

     kubectl create namespace flink-operator

+The name of the namespace can be any name you like.

 Create a namespace for the clusters:

     kubectl create namespace flink-jobs

+The name of the namespace can be any name you like.

 Create a secret which contain the keystore and the truststore files: